 Table of Contents

-- Introduction to Apache ETL Tools
+- What are Apache ETL Tools?

 - 4 Best Apache ETL Tools

-It is critical to choose the proper ETL tool for your company.
+It is critical to choose the best ETL tool for your company.
 ELT extracts data from a source, transforms it to meet requirements, and then puts the modified data into a database, data warehouse, or business intelligence platform.
 There are a large number of ETL tools in the market.

 Apache is one of the popular Web Server Software.
 Apache is free open-source software developed and maintained by the Apache Software Foundation.
 It is installed on 67 percent of all webservers on the planet.
 Apache Software Foundation has developed numerous ETL tools as well that can benefit companies.
 This article will walk you through some of the popular Apache ETL tools that have gained significant market share and can definitely benefit any company to achieve its goals.